albertopformoso/Business-Intelligence-Project/README.md

 ## Maps Description
 • The blue pins are the occupied offices.
 • The red pins are the available offices, and you can see the detail of the office if you click the pin.
 • The heatmaps show the density of the zones of occupied offices.

+## Note
+The companies json can be downloaded from the link: https://drive.google.com/file/d/1z7UdvlV9-RNouduz6mGlbez89NwFpyco/view?usp=sharing